sagemath/sagewiki_to_gh-2022-10-10/days75.md

 * Cython implementation of the Brouwer-Zimmermann algorithm for computing the minimum distance of a linear code.

-= Funding =

-We have some funding for sage developers and students.
-Please contact David Lucas (david.lucas[at]inria.fr) to ask for funding.

 = Logistics =

 == Lodging ==